jensenbox/rustythook/docs/plan.md

 - [ ] implement an "explain" command that can be used to explain the current configuration and any errors that may have occurred.
 - [ ] use uv to start all python hooks in a separate process
 - [ ] use fnm to start all node hooks in a separate process
+- [ ] Add a strict rust linter to the project